DevilYangS/Survey-of-Transformer-Architecture-Search/README.md

 # Survey-of-Transformer-Architecture-Search

-This a smummary of Neural Architecture Search (NAS) on Transformer, named TAS.
+This a summary of Neural Architecture Search (NAS) on Transformer, named TAS.